alaindiouly/alaindiouly/README.md

 # Alain Diouly-Osso

 Hi I'm Alain - I'll be joining a coding bootcamp in Berlin, starting Jan'2021, for 3 months.
-I'm passionate about learning abstract concepts and making them my own, before passing practiced knowledge onto others in a simpler form, so that they can succeed.
+I enjoy breaking down abstract concepts into simpler forms, and sharing them with others, so that they can succeed.

 Beginner level in Javascript and JQuery.